Government of Canada services and information in Barcelona, Spain

-Refer to Death abroad.
+Refer to Death outside Canada.

 The cause of death determines some of the actions that need to be taken.
 If Canadian consular officials are notified of the death first, they will make arrangements through the consular operations bureau in Ottawa to have the next of kin notified and put the family in touch with consular officials in Ottawa.
 The family will then need to make a decision on whether they wish the remains to be returned to Canada, or buried or cremated in the other country.

 The repatriation of a deceased Canadian citizen is organized through a funeral home in Spain and a funeral home in Canada.
 Spanish funeral homes offer a complete service and will handle all the arrangements once the next of kin have authorized the funeral home to do so.

 Canadian death certificates are available from the Vital Statistics authorities in the province or territory in which the event occurred.